jasa/oocd-tool/README.md

 **Tags avalible:**
 ```
-@TMPFILE@  creates a temporary file
+@TMPFILE@  creates a temporary file.
+May only be used in pairs once, and not in default section.
 @CONFIG@   equales to default config path or path from '-c' on command line
 @FCPU@     value from '--fcpu' parameter
 @ELFFILE@  elf filename